 NFTs can provide collectors with the satisfaction of exclusivity, whereas physical products can give them something to brag about.
 Longines, a luxury watchmaker, listed a watch with 45 limited-edition NFTs, while Burberry sold 1,000 unique edition scarves that came with an interactive NFT deer.

 6) Engage with existing communities

-People are generally opposed to advertising.
-For this reason, it is critical that you attempt to enter the Metaverse, you do not annoy those already present.
+People generally don’t like advertising.
+For this reason, as you attempt to enter the Metaverse, you should not annoy those already present.
 Furthermore, if you will be marketing to these users, you need to get their permission.